discourse/discourse_docker/README.md

   - `./launcher destroy my_image`
   - `./launcher start my_image`

-### Multi image vs Single image setups
+### Single container vs. Multiple container

-The samples directory contains a standalone template.
-This template will bundle all of the programs required to run discourse into a single image.
+The samples directory contains a standalone (single container) template.
+This template will bundle all of the programs required to run discourse into a single container.
 The advantage is that it is very easy to get started as you do not need to wire up communications between containers.

 However, the disadvantage is that the bootstrapping process will launch a new postgres instance, having 2 postgres instances running against a single directory can lead to unexpected results.
 Due to that, if you are ever to bootstrap the `standalone` template again you should first stop the existing container.